 And many commercial foods today rely on starches that increase calories but not nutrition.

-On the other hand, dogs fed high-protein, low carbohydrates diets have lost more body fat than those fed a low-protein diet.
+On the other hand, dogs fed high-protein, low-carbohydrate diets may lose more body fat than those fed a low-protein diet.

-You don’t need to reduce the calorie intake of your dog’s diet.
+You don’t need to reduce the calorie content of your dog’s diet.

 Instead, change the macronutrient value of your dog’s diet from low-carb to high-protein food.